Discover the Longest Tunnel in Mississippi

 Wildlife Surrounding Thayer’s Approach Tunnel

 Vicksburg National Military Park is designated as an Important Bird Area (IBA).
-This is because it is located under the Mississippi migratory flyway where over 325 bird species make their way from Canada and the northern part of the U.S. down to their wintering grounds as far south as South America, but also to Central America and along the Gulf of Mexico.
+This is because it is located under the Mississippi migratory flyway where more than 325 bird species make their way from Canada and the northern part of the U.S. down to their wintering grounds as far south as South America, but also to Central America and along the Gulf of Mexico.

 Some of the protected birds include prothonotary warblers, least terns, and whooping cranes.
 You can also spot eastern kingbirds, Mississippi kite, summer tanagers, eastern bluebirds, and even rare bald eagles.